Abdullah0x99/Hotel-booking-data/README.md

 # Hotel-booking-data

-# Goal: Developing a database to analyze and visualize Hotel booking data.
+# Goal: Develop a database to analyze and visualize Hotel booking data.

 Questions that were answered: